Microsoft Intune App Management: Ultimate MEM Tour Part 2

 App protection policies

 App Protection Policies allow you to manage and protect your data for specific apps on iOS, Android, and Windows, and ensure that data is not lost without the need of a device management.
 These policies are enforced when a user accesses corporate data.
 Apps that are assigned policies through MAM (Mobile Application Management) are called managed apps.
 However, this cannot be applied to every app, because the app must have a support for MAM.
-A list of supported apps can be found here.
+A list of supported apps can be found the Microsoft documentation.
 For apps that have no ootb support, an XML can be uploaded to add it.

 There can be several policies defined that must be met before access is granted.
 For example, you can define that access is only allowed from certain networks.